 - lateral collateral

 The anterior cruciate ligament, or ACL, must be discussed further among these ligaments.
-Meniscal tears commonly occur in association with an ACL disruption, specifically on the lateral side of the knee (New England Musculoskeletal Institute, 2011).
+Meniscal tears commonly occur associated with an ACL disruption, specifically on the lateral side of the knee (New England Musculoskeletal Institute, 2011).
 Injuries involving the menisci occur with ACL tears up to 70% of the time (Wright State Physicians, 2012).
-The ACL forms across right in the middle of the knee.
+The ACL forms right in the middle of the knee.
 It runs from the front of the shin bone to the back of the femur.
 The ACL functions to inhibit the tibia from making the excess forward motion.
 Twisting motions are the most common cause of ACL injuries.

 The articular cartilage is a smooth tissue that encloses the ends of bones making up the knee joint.
 In the knee, the articular cartilage facilitates the gliding of the bones of the knee without causing damage or excessive friction to the surfaces.